Perpetual Futures Terms of Service

 - Liquidation may result in realised losses and reductions to your Margin.
 If liquidation and realization of Margin are insufficient to satisfy your obligations (including fees, Funding Payments, and losses), any resulting deficit constitutes a Shortfall and remains owed by you in accordance with these Terms.

-- Our liquidation rights are in addition to (and do not limit) any other rights we have under these Terms, the User Agreement, and applicable law, including rights to set-off, net, and realize collateral.
+- Our rights in connection with liquidation are in addition to, and do not limit, any other rights available under these Terms, the User Agreement, and applicable law, including rights to debit, net, set off, convert, apply balances, or take other protective actions.

 - We do not control whether the applicable Third-Party Venue triggers or executes liquidation at any particular time, in any particular manner, or at any particular price.
 Any delay, partial action, or failure of the applicable Third-Party Venue to liquidate does not waive any of our rights and does not create any liability or duty on our part, except to the extent required by applicable law.